zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 Let's come up with a second step that consumes the output of our first step and performs some sort of transformation on it.
-In this case, let's train a support vector machine classifier on the training data using sklearn:
+In this case, let's train a support vector machine classifier on the training data and score it with the test set:

 ```python
 import numpy as np